 Camping Uses for Plastic Bags

-When it comes to the principle of “Leave No Trace,” I am always; it seems, carrying out my trash and other peoples’ garbage.
-I learned a long time ago, if you are given lemons, make lemonade and this situation is no different.
+When it comes to the principle of “Leave No Trace,” I am always; it seems, carrying out my trash and putting it in the skip bin hire, I learned a long time ago, if you are given lemons, make lemonade and this situation is no different.
 If I am going to carry out found trash then I am going to find a way to use it.